 Q: Are there any benchmark results available showcasing the drive’s performance?

 A: Yes!
-Screenshot below is from a Dell XPS 9370 with a PCIe x4 implementation.
+The screenshot below is from a 2019 MacBook Pro 15″ with a PCIe x4 implementation.

 Problem: After connecting my drive, why is it not visible in my Operating System?